EST | 2001

 About

-THE BUILDING is an arts venue and gallery located on O. C. Haley Boulevard (formerly Dryades Street).
-Christian and Connie Labat started building this dream when they acquired the three-story property in 2001.
+THE BUILDING is an arts venue and gallery located on Oretha Castle Haley Boulevard (formerly Dryades Street), at the corner of Martin Luther King Blvd (formerly Melpomene Street) .
+Christian and Connie Labat started building this business when they acquired the property in 2001.

 Early History

-The property was originally built in the mid-1800’s at the center of the local Jewish and Italian communities.
-In the beginning it housed – among other things – a stove shop, alongside a popular and notorious saloon.
-Around the year 1900, it became the Dryades Street Branch of Hibernia Bank.
-And toward mid-century it expanded and converted to Sol Katz' Furniture Store, and later Barkoff’s Furniture.
+The 3-story property that stands today was constructed in 1866, at the center of the local Jewish and Italian communities.
+In the beginning, the ground floor housed a tin ware shop (on the Thalia Street side) and a coffee house (on the Melpomene side) which soon thereafter became a popular and notorious saloon, The People's House.
+The upper stories were apartments.
+In 1920, it was remodeled into the Dryades Street Branch of Hibernia Bank & Trust Co.
+And in 1944, it expanded and converted to Sol Katz' Furniture Emporium, and later Barkoff’s Furniture.
 Then in 1977, it became the local meeting lodge for the Knights of Pythias and Court of Calanthe, an important fraternal organization in New Orleans' black community.

 Upcoming Events